AriaTheCurseling/obsidian/City Deckbuilder/Deck Setup.md

 Each player chooses a city card and an advisor
 Each player has a deck.

-You gain influence to win the game

 Whenever an edict is used it gains 1 popularity.
-You may use popularity on edicts you own to pay costs.
+Edicts may grant influence when above a certain popularity.

+Influence is used to pay for